Cli98/anchor_computation_tool/README.md

 1. An anchor visualization tool (anchor_inspector) to help you check if your anchor is suitable for your current dataset.
 If yes, then you do not need to modify your anchors.
 Else,
 2. If no, then give a try to my implementation (k_mean_anchor_size) which is able to compute anchors for two-stage detectors and return anchor_scale + anchor_ratios.
 Those parameters are critical for object detection (for example in mmdetection).
 For some single-stage detector, you only need kmean results.
 Simple take them from my implementation.

+# update log
+[05-12-2020] As observed by jinfagang, passing boolean variable ("anchors" and "annotations") from terminal may not work.
+The author originally considers to load those parameters from yaml file only.
+An updated will be provided to allow passing boolean variables from terminal.

 # Usage

 For anchor_inspector, you need to provide a configuration file (.yml) together with the path to the dataset.
 If you are not able to access gui (maybe you host code on a server), then it is fine.
 Just enable --no_gui option.
 Else, you will be able to visualize your current input and annotations boxes on image.
 The green bbox indicates a match but red is not.
 So be alarmed if you see lots of red bboxs.